nguyminh/CS-494/bio.md

 I hope that this class will equip me with the knowledge that I need to be able to become a better computer scientist.

+And right here, I'm just adding more info for my master branch that is going to be merged with the programming branch.
+Hopefully this works.

 ---Programming background---